A Wizard in Rhyme

 - God and Satan exist, bringing with them Black and White Morality and the necessity of picking a side.
 Both forces offer power—evil in the form of Deals with Devils, good in the form of saints—and one must be sure to stay on the good side of your moral compass in order to avoid defeat both in the afterlife and here.
-(Morality is Christian-flavored, which is appropriate for medieval Europe but may result in Values Dissonance to some readers.)

 - Saint Moncaire, patron of Merovence, brought Matthew here to restore the Balance Of Good And Evil.
 All the other nations of Europe—Ibile, Allustria, Latruria, etc—have fallen under the reign of evil men, and a usurper, Astaulf, now threatens the throne of Merovence, aided by his Evil Chancellor Malingo.
 Matthew's job is to find Princess Alisande and help her reclaim her throne, thus preventing all of Europe from falling to the clutches of evil.

 The series is relatively obscure—and, if truth be told, deservedly so.
 Books are a Cliché Storm

 : Matthew is set a task involving setting to rights another European country.
 He collects a Rag Tag Bunch Of Misfits